AI Search Optimization for Car Dealerships: The Complete GEO Guide

 Strategy 3: The Service Department as a Content Engine

 Your service department generates stories every single day that no national site can replicate.
-And Perplexity’s 32.5-day freshness bias rewards whoever publishes first.
+And Perplexity rewards whoever publishes first (remember that 32.5-day freshness window).

 Monthly or biweekly “From the Service Bay” posts: